sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    NOTE: The tools that wipe off & re-create CONFIG-DB, would need to persist this FEATURE table into a transient cache and restore upon re-populating DB.
 A sample could be `sudo config load_minigraph`.

 ## Proposal - 3:
-   Run an external service, to install required service files in each
+   Run an external service, to install required service files in each node, explicitly.
+The scope of this proposal is outside this doc.

 # Implementation phases:
 The final goal for this work item would be to remove nearly all container images from SONiC switch image and manage all through kubernetes only.
 The proposal here is to take smaller steps towards this goal.